-- A. Female Stylist - 1.
-DBA issued Smock - 2.
-DBA issued Black Pants - 3.
-DBA issued Black Shirts - 4.
-Shoes are to be all black leather tennis shoes NO EXCEPTIONS - 5.
-COMPLETE UNIFORM must be worn daily.
-NO EXCEPTIONS! - 6.
+A. Female Stylist

+- 1. Black Smock - 2.
+Black Pants - 3.
+Black Shirts - 4.
+Shoes must be all black (closed toe and heel) NO EXCEPTIONS - 5.
+COMPLETE UNIFORM must be worn daily. - 6.
 Sufficient makeup is to be worn to look professional - 7.
 Personal hygiene should be monitored daily. - 8.
 Hair must be styled in a professional manner and hats are not permitted during school hours - 9.
 Nails should be manicured and clean.
 Polish is not required, however chipped polish is not acceptable. - 10.
-NO HEAD GEAR OF ANY KIND - B. Male Stylist - 1.
-DBA issued Smock - 2.
-DBA issued Black Pants - 3.
-DBA issued Black Shirts - 4.
-Shoes are to be all black leather tennis shoes NO EXCEPTIONS - 5.
-Facial hair must be maintained in a professional manner - 6.
-COMPLETE UNIFORM must be worn daily.
-NO EXCEPTIONS! - 7.
-Nails should be manicured and clean. - 8.
-Hair must be styled in a professional manner and hats are not permitted during school hours. - 9.
-Personal hygiene should be monitored daily. - 10.
 NO HEAD GEAR OF ANY KIND

+B. Male Stylist

+- 1. Black Smock

+- 2. Black Pants

+- 3. Black Shirts

+- 4. Shoes must be all black (closed toe and heel) NO EXCEPTIONS

+- 5. Facial hair must be maintained in a professional manner

+- 6. COMPLETE UNIFORM must be worn daily.

+- 7. Nails should be manicured and clean.

+- 8. Hair must be styled in a professional manner and hats are not permitted during school hours.

+- 9. Personal hygiene should be monitored daily.

+- 10. NO HEAD GEAR OF ANY KIND

 ALL OF THE POLICIES ABOVE ARE MANDATORY IN ORDER FOR A STUDENT TO BE IN COMPLIANCE WITH DRESS CODE REQUIREMENTS.
-FAILURE TO COMPLY WILL RESULT IN THE FOLLOWING (Student clocks out, however, he or she may return in proper dress.)
+FAILURE TO COMPLY WILL RESULT IN THE FOLLOWING (Student must clock out, however, he or she may return in proper dress.)